 Each feedback messages contains an upvote button with your reaction emoji below.
 You can customize this reaction emoji within the settings.
 The person who created the message will automatically upvote their entry.
 This is why the minimum threshold needs to be 2 if you set one up.

-Decky allows your community to stay up to date with status changes of their feedback entries.
-There are two types of feedback uf the status of the underlying card changes: Annotations and Status Messages.
+Decky allows your community to stay up to date with workflow changes of their feedback entries.
+There are two types of feedback: Annotations and Status Messages.

 Annotations are embedded directly into the users feedback entry and also visible in leaderboards.

 Status Messages are additional messages that can be send either within a feedback entry’s thread or a channel of your choice.

 Here’s an overview over all available workflow state updates.
 You may enable Annotations and Status Messages in any combination you want within the settings.

 - Threshold reached: When a card has been created due to reaching the threshold

 - Card seen (Pro): Triggered when a card has been opened the first time